Anatomy of an extreme event: What can we infer about the history of a heavy-tailed random walk?: Bifurcation Length

-\textbf{Conditioned sampling.} As noted above, when sampling the intermediate state of a L\'evy bridge for $L>L_\mathrm{b}$, a jump of order $L$ tends to persist.
-Upon further recursive sampling of the bridge's intermediate states, this behavior locks in: $L_\mathrm{b}$ is effectively smaller when sampling the sub-bridges on progressively smaller time intervals, so that the jump length $L$ tends to exceed $L_\mathrm{b}$ by an ever increasing margin, making it progressively less likely to be split into smaller jumps.
-Fig.~\ref{fig:bridges} illustrates this: for $L=1.5L_\mathrm{b}$ there is typically a single long jump that persists to high temporal resolution.
-By contrast, for $L=0.5 L_\mathrm{b}$, the overall jump has decomposed into many small jumps, with an appearance resembling Brownian motion.
+As noted above, when sampling the intermediate state of a L\'evy bridge for $L>L_\mathrm{b}$, a jump of order $L$ likely persists.
+Upon further recursive subsampling of the bridge's intermediate states, this behavior locks in: $L_\mathrm{b}$ is effectively smaller when sampling sub-bridges on progressively smaller time intervals, so that the substep length $L$ tends to exceed $L_\mathrm{b}$ by an ever increasing margin, making it progressively less likely to be split into smaller jumps.
+Figure~\ref{fig:bridges} illustrates this: for $L=1.5L_\mathrm{b}$ there is typically a single long step that persists to high temporal resolution.
+By contrast, for $L=0.5 L_\mathrm{b}$, the overall displacement has decomposed into many small steps, with an appearance resembling Brownian motion.
 The intermediate case $L=L_\mathrm{b}$ exhibits both behaviors.

-This behavior under conditioned subsampling shows that the bifurcation length $L_\mathrm{b}$ yields a natural boundary between ``short'' and ``long'' jumps of an $\alpha$-stable process.
+This behavior under conditioned subsampling shows that the bifurcation length $L_\mathrm{b}$ yields an innate notion of large steps of an $\alpha$-stable process.
 Specifically, an observed final displacement $|x(T)|\gg L_\mathrm{b}$ most likely corresponds to a single, similarly large jump discontinuity, even if the detailed evolution up to the final time $T$ is not known.
-Meanwhile, a smaller final displacement $|x(T)|\sim L_\mathrm{b}$ is much more likely to be a composite event comprising multiple smaller jumps.
-This is a powerful qualitative inference based only on the endpoints of the process; it could be useful in problems of interpolation of a stochastic process between observations (e.g., animal movement \cite{horne07} and kriging \cite{stein99}), if the underlying process is heavy-tailed.
+Meanwhile, a smaller final displacement $|x(T)|\lesssim L_\mathrm{b}$ is more likely to be a composite event comprising multiple smaller jumps.
+This latter conclusion can be understood from the tails of the conditioned density (\ref{levybridgemiddensity}), which scale as $|x|^{-2(1+\alpha)}$, which are relatively short compared to the $|x|^{-(1+\alpha)}$ tails of the step density $f_\alpha(x;t)$.
+This is a powerful qualitative inference based only on the endpoints of the process; it is useful in problems of interpolation of a stochastic process between observations (e.g., animal movement \cite{horne07} and kriging \cite{stein99}), if the underlying process is heavy-tailed.
 Additionally, this provides a means for inferring whether a rare, significant event occurred between observations.
-Criteria like this are important for the analysis of statistical extremes \cite{beirlant2004} and for specific problems like detecting market crashes \cite{schluter08}.
+Such criteria are important for the analysis of statistical extremes \cite{beirlant2004} and for specific problems like detecting market crashes \cite{schluter08}.